mech/Notes/HR/jobline.md

 * If failed to send SMS, notify also to the consultant so they can act on it, rather than email only to IT for `DeliveryImpossible`.
 * [Rails 4.1 and MySQL 5.5 support utf8mb4](http://tech.taskrabbit.com/blog/2014/04/24/active-record-mysql-and-emoji/)
 * [Unicode support in MySQL is...](http://www.codeka.com.au/blog/2014/02/unicode-support-in-mysql-is--)

+## Customer Development

+Be it customer service.

+Make our customer our evangelist.

+Have you ever spend any time with customer?

+This is FALSE: "Customer aren't using things the way we designed them"

+Who "owns" the customer relationship?
+The Account Manager?
+Sales?

+Have a concept of a "Account Holder" and their own CRM.

 ## Accrual